Understanding the Degree Evaluation

 After you generate your degree evaluation, you will see the following information at the top of the first screen: your name, RedID (student ID), major, and major catalog year as seen in the example below.
 Make sure this information is correct each time you view your degree evaluation.
 If it is not correct, contact the Office of Advising and Evaluations.

 The Legend section below provides you with a list of the symbols and their definitions.
-If you select the icon, the following appears:

 After reviewing the Degree Evaluation and the Legend sections, scroll down to see the summary of your graduation requirements.
-Each of these sections expands to reveal more detailed information by clicking on the icon or Open All Sections to expand all of the requirements at once.

 The indicates the requirement still needs to be completed.
 Requirements are updated with a as they are completed.
 The goal is to have a green check mark next to all of your requirements to be eligible for graduation.

 The Degree Evaluation contains information on each of your graduation requirements.
 Graduation requirements are separated into sections.
 Everything you must complete will be listed with either a or a indicator.
-By clicking on the symbol, you can see how to satisfy the requirement or how it has already been satisfied.

 - The first requirement is Freshmen Competency in mathematics and writing.
 All students are required to demonstrate basic competency in mathematics and written English, which are determined by multiple measures of academic proficiency at the time of admission.